 Moths love many Persian and Oriental rugs.
 That is because these rugs often are made from wool and vegetable dye.
 All of the materials are natural.
-Plus, moths like areas that are dark and warm, an environment the underside of these rugs provide.
-Their larvae love to eat on the wool as well.
+Plus, they like areas that are dark and warm, an environment the underside of these rugs provide.
+Their larvae love to eat wool as well.

 Preventing Moth Infestation